Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/implementation/information-architecture/scheduled-publishing.md

 > This recipe is focused around the pure content publishing aspect, leveraging on-demand republishing is available in the [Incremental Static Regeneration (ISR)]() recipe.

-Although it’s possible to use the Sitecore Task Scheduler to implement scheduled publishing in XM Cloud, since task schedules are based on interval execution it’s impossible to schedule a task to execute at a specific hour, minute or second value.
+Although it’s possible to use the Sitecore Task Scheduler to implement scheduled publishing in SitecoreAI, since task schedules are based on interval execution it’s impossible to schedule a task to execute at a specific hour, minute or second value.

 Instead, we would advise to leverage a standalone third party scheduler that is decoupled from the Sitecore instance, preferably one that also supports [Cron syntax](https://en.wikipedia.org/wiki/Cron) (given that this is a well established standard for job scheduling).
 Within the Cron scheduler you would invoke the [Sitecore CLI publish command](https://doc.sitecore.com/xmc/en/developers/xm-cloud/the-cli-publish-command.html) using the [non-interactive client login (client credentials flow) ](https://doc.sitecore.com/xmc/en/developers/xm-cloud/log-in-to-a-sitecore-instance-with-sitecore-command-line-interface.html#use-a-non-interactive-client-login-client-credentials-flow) to execute the publish command.
 This will decouple the implementation with proper separation of concerns between the scheduling and the content management.